 Given that the application and admissions processes to the doctoral program require time, applicants should begin collecting and submitting required paperwork once a decision has been made to apply.
-All paperwork that is required within the first stage of the process is due by April 15 of the year in which application is being made.
-Under this timeline, applicants receive a decision regarding their admission by May 15 of the same year.
+All paperwork that is required within the first stage of the process is due before February 1 for early consideration or before May 1 for final consideration of the year in which application is being made.
+Under this timeline, applicants receive a decision regarding their admission by May 30 of the same year.